jez/barchart/README.md

 something else  31 ███████████████████████████████████████████████
 ```

+Can also read data from stdin.
 See `barchart --help` for full options.

 ## Install